superseva/white-box-vtt/README.md

 # white-box-vtt
 White Box - Fantastic Medieval Adventures Game

-The system is "as is" since the developer is not playing any White Box games at the moment.

 There are 3 options in system settings:
 1. Add STR modifier to melee hit (global) (default ON)
 2. Add DEX modifier to range hit (global) (default ON)